ccao-data/data-architecture/documentation/design-docs/data-catalog.md

   were raw data and reference it using `source()`.
 Any transformations that can't be easily rewritten in SQL will continue to be defined this way in the long term.
-* Intermediate transformations that require CPU- or memory-intensive operations like running machine learning models will be defined in Python, run as AWS Glue jobs, and defined as [ephemeral models](https://docs.getdbt.com/docs/deploy/source-freshness) in the dbt DAG.
+* Intermediate or final transformations that require CPU- or memory-intensive operations like running machine learning models will be defined in Python, run as AWS Glue jobs, and defined as [ephemeral models](https://docs.getdbt.com/docs/deploy/source-freshness) in the dbt DAG.
   This will be true even in cases where the Glue jobs depend on models produced by the dbt DAG, e.g. the tables produced by